Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 print(Book.__name__)
 ```

 If we take a look across our test suite, we have test cases that cover expected error messages for our dependent routes.
 Similar to our most recent change, we want our behavior to be exactly the same before and after, so let's try using `cls.__name__` in our `abort` messages.
-Give it a try then check out our updated code below:
+Give it a try, then check out our updated code below:

 <details>
    <summary>Updated abort messages for <code>validate_book</code> function example</summary>